squ1rrel-ctf/squ1rrel.dev/_posts/2023-09-09-sekai-scanner.md

 ![Image of the challenge website, showing the flag](/assets/sekai/nisala/scanner_flag.webp)

-We actually "solved" this challenge hours before we actually did -- we had the right payload from the beginning, but we used "\t" in the input box instead of actual tabs because people on our team didn't set up the Docker container for the challenge and created a reproduction instead.
+We actually "solved" this challenge hours before we actually did -- we had the right payload from the beginning, but we used "\t" in the input box instead of actual tabs because people on our team didn't set up the Docker container for the challenge and created our own reproduction instead.
 Lesson learned! :)